Stability and convergence of in time approximations of hyperbolic elastodynamics via stepwise minimization

 The main motivating application are hyperbolic evolutions for {\em elastic solids that may deform largely}~\cite[Chapter 3]{BenesovaKampschulteSchwarzacher}.
 A typical example for the elastic energy (see \cite{Ball1976,Dacorogna2007}) is Here $\mathcal{C}$ is a positive definite tensor of elastic constants and $a$ a given exponent.
 In $E_1$ the first term corresponds to the Saint Venant-Kirchhoff energy, the second models the resistance of the solids to infinite compression.

-It is the non-convexity of the space of solutions (not of the functional) that precludes using other approaches such as fixed point methods; but a minimizer can still be found~\cite{Ball1976,Dacorogna2007}.
+{\em It is the non-convexity of the state space (not of the functional) that precludes using other approaches such as fixed point methods}; but a minimizer can still be found~\cite{Ball1976,Dacorogna2007}.
 Observe that this non-convexity stems from the physical requirement that compressing a bulk solid into zero volume requires infinite energy.
 Hence, this example is a strong motivation for the {\em utility and potential necessity of variational schemes}.
-We mention that in convex situations other approaches are applicable.
-See for instance~\cite{Kacur1986,Pultar1984}.

 Although largely deforming elastic solids are our main motivation, the scheme has the potential to be used in other possible more complicated scenarios.
 Applications of elastodynamics with good perspective of application of the methods here include fluid-structure interaction scenarios~\cite{BenesovaKampschulteSchwarzacher}, \cite{Benesova2023}, \cite{Kampschulte2023}, (elasto-)plastic motions~\cite{MieRou06,MieRou16,Mielke2017,RinSchSul17} or including damage~\cite{MieRou06} or temperature~\cite{MieRou20,BadFriKru22}.
 For that reason we additionally provide abstract assumptions for stability and convergence.